httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 This document defines the `next-hop-aliases` HTTP Proxy-Status Parameter.
-This parameter carries the list of aliases and canonical names an intermediary received during DNS resolution as part establishing a connection to the next hop.
+This parameter carries the list of aliases and canonical names an intermediary received during DNS resolution as part of establishing a connection to the next hop.

 --- middle